John Lowell Gardner: Background

 The younger Gardner had financial interests besides shipping, such as railroads (Chicago, Burlington and Quincy Railroad) and mining (Calumet and Hecla Mining Company).
 He supported the America's Cup defender, Puritan.

-Marriage
+Marriage and death

 He married Isabella Stewart on April 10, 1860.
 They had one son, John Lowell Gardner III, who was born June 18, 1863.
 He died March 15, 1865.
 After their son's untimely death, the couple started to travel and collect.

 In 1875, Gardner's brother, Joseph, died.
 He had been a widower since 1865.
 He left three young sons, including Augustus P. Gardner who was ten years old at the time.
 John and Isabella 'adopted' and raised the boys.
 Augustus accompanied them on some of their 'hunts' for collectibles.

+On the evening of December 10, 1898, Gardner died from "apoplexy" (a stroke) at the Exchange Club in Boston.